Kambaba Jasper from Madagascar

 The EPI (Institut für Edelstein Prufüng) or Institute for Gemstone Testing in Germany published a detailed report in one of its bulletins but unfortunately they're only available to members and are only published in German.
 Nevertheless paraphrasing a bit from their findings, thin-section and X-Ray diffraction analyses have shown that the kabamba material is not a type of jasper at all, it’s volcanic, the green groundmass is composed mainly of quartz, pyroxene (aegirine) with orbicles of alkali feldspar embedded with streaky aggregates comprising tiny needles of amphibole (riebeckite to pargasite).
 The formation is not fully understood but is most likely to be a volcanic rock that has been “overprinted” by a weak metamorphism.
 In mineral composition it’s very similar to a rock originating in Mexico that’s generally referred to in the lapidary world as “Eldarite” although the colouration is the reverse of the Madagascan material.
 Eldarite has a dark groundmass and pale orbical patterns and Kabamba Jasper has a pale groundmass and dark orbicles.
 Eldarite is also known in America as “Nebula Stone” since after being polished, the patterns resemble nebulae in outer space.
 The two rocks are nevertheless sufficiently similar from a mineralogical perspective that the EPI recommends the names “Eldarite” and “Kambaba” (with its several spelling variations) should be regarded as synonyms.
 They also advise that the name “Kabamba Jasper” should be replaced by "Kabamba Stone." (this is the original thread)

-Photo Courtesy of Marco Campos-Venuti
+Photo; Marco Campos-Venuti

-The thread had been closed for some time so I asked in a different forum relating to rocks and minerals whether anyone could shed any light on exactly what type of rock this was.
-One response I received was from a mineralogist who told me he had spent time working in Madagascar and went on to explain the confusion over whether kambaba jasper was a stromatolite or not stems from the fact that two totally different stones with very similar names have over time become mixed up.
-Kambaba jasper or kabamba jasper as it's also known, comes from a small area in Madagascar known as Kabamba which lies in the west central Bongolava region and the name Kabamba is sometimes also written as Kambaba.
+The thread had been closed for some time so I asked in a different forum relating to rocks and minerals whether anyone could shed any light on exactly what type of stone kambaba jasper was.
+One response I received was from mineralogist Marco Campos-Venuti who had spent time working in Madagascar.
+He explained the confusion over whether it was a stromatolite or not stems from the fact that two totally different materials with very similar names have over time become mixed up.
+Kambaba or kabamba as it's also known locally, comes from a small area in Madagascar known as Kabamba which lies in the west central Bongolava region.
+The name is sometimes written as Kambaba.